 Aelandris is designed around the concept of roleplaying-first (RPF).
 This means

-that everything in the game is designed to facilitate and encourage roleplaying,
+that everything in the game is meant to facilitate and encourage roleplaying,

 and that roleplaying is expected of all players.